-Continued from page 11 SRPMIC Reorganizes Tribal Government, Hires Fourth Assistant Community Manager to Support Growth time with his family and outdoor activities such as camping and fishing.
+SRPMIC Reorganizes Tribal Government, Hires Fourth Assistant Community Manager to Support Growth and outdoor activities such as camping and fishing.
 He is a big Arizona Cardinals and ASU football fan.
 Dalton has competed on Ironman triathlon relay teams and tries to be an ambassador for fitness and a role model to the younger children in the Community.